shubhamkotal/Material/README.md

 **Example Result**: Fraud Score = **468** → Moderate Risk

 Let me know if you want me to break down any step further!
+Here is a more detailed explanation for each section:

+---

+1. Business Requirement and Model Output & Usage

+This section defines the purpose and objectives of the model based on business needs.
+It outlines the problems the model aims to solve, the intended audience, and how the model outputs will be used in decision-making or operations.
+It also highlights any constraints or assumptions considered during development.

+---

+2. Model Development Data

+Describes the data used for building the model, including sources, data types, and formats.
+It explains the data preprocessing steps such as cleaning, transformation, and handling missing values.
+This section also discusses quality checks performed to ensure data integrity and relevance, along with any sampling techniques applied.

+---

+3. Model Methodology and Model Selection

+Covers the approach taken to design the model, including the techniques, algorithms, and frameworks considered.
+It explains the rationale for choosing a specific methodology and details the evaluation criteria used during model selection.
+This section may also include preliminary tests, comparisons, and trade-offs made between different methods.

+---

+4. Model Specifications

+Provides a technical overview of the final model, including its structure, features, mathematical formulas, and underlying assumptions.
+It specifies input variables, output formats, and any transformation rules applied during processing.
+This section also details parameter settings, configuration options, and code snippets if required for implementation.

+---

+5. Model Testing and Evaluation

+Focuses on the validation and testing process to assess the model's performance.
+It describes evaluation metrics such as accuracy, precision, recall, and error rates.
+Testing scenarios, stress testing, and edge cases are documented to ensure robustness.
+Results are analyzed to confirm whether the model meets predefined success criteria and business goals.

+---

+6. Model Monitoring Framework

+Outlines the strategy for tracking the model’s performance after deployment.
+It includes plans for monitoring accuracy, data drift, and changes in input data patterns.
+Regular reporting, alerts, and retraining schedules are specified to ensure long-term reliability.
+It also defines roles and responsibilities for maintenance and issue resolution.

+---

+Let me know if you'd like further refinements!